Sport Spread Betting Guide

 What Are The Risks Of Sport Spread Betting

 With standard fixed-odds betting, you simply stake how much you want to risk, which is your maximum loss.
-Sports spread betting varies greatly with your initial stake size and the spread the broker offers, so there is no standard amount you will risk per spread bet.
+Sports spread betting varies greatly, both in terms of your initial stake size and the spread the broker offers.
+So there is no standard maximum amount you will risk per spread bet.

-If the spread is 50 when you buy the market, it can drop 50 points, seriously impacting your spread betting account’s funds.
+If the spread is 50 when you buy the market, it can drop a maximum of 50 points, seriously impacting the funds in your spread betting account.

-You are betting on a specific outcome within a set time frame with the possibility that anything can ruin your spread bet.
+You are betting on a specific outcome within a set time frame, and there are many things that can ruin your spread bet.

-For example, if you spread bet on a football player to have two or more shots in a game, but he ends up being subbed early, you will lose your bet even if he has played for 1 minute or comes off injured.
+For example, if you spread bet on a football player to have two or more shots in a game, but he or she ends up being subbed early, you will lose your bet no matter what.
+Even if they suffered an unexpected injury after only one minute.

 3. Emotional Betting

-Emotional betting is another risk to consider, as you may suffer a series of losses gambling, which can trigger you to try and recover the losses.
+Emotional betting is another risk we think you should consider.
+You may suffer a series of losses when you gamble, causing an emotional reaction as you try and recover those losses.

-Your emotions can get the better of you (especially if you risk money you cannot afford to lose), making poor decisions and betting on exotic events (without knowledge or experience).
-This can start a spiral of further losses, making emotional betting worse for you.
+Your emotions can get the better of you, especially if you risk money you cannot afford to lose.
+You may start making poor decisions, or betting on exotic events without knowledge or experience.
+This can start a spiral of further losses, driven by emotional betting.

 4. Betting On Too Many Markets

-Hundreds of betting markets are available across many sporting events and leagues, and a risk is that you may end up betting on events you do not know.
+Hundreds of betting markets are available across many sporting events and leagues.
+While this might sound like a good level of choice, there is a risk that you end up betting on events you know little about.

 How Do You Spread Bet On Sports?

-Learning how to spread bet on sports can be complicated initially, but once mastered it’s a breeze.
-Below, I’ll explain how to place your first sports spread bet:
+Learning how to spread bet on sports can be complicated initially, but once you’ve mastered it the process becomes easy.
+Below, we explain how to place your first sports spread bet:

 1. Choose A Spread Betting Platform